Thrilled and delighted to be with you, as is the case every day.

 Should they start covering those costs as well?

-Well, once you cross that line, Rush, it just opens up a whole new a whole new list of bingo that we can just dive into.
+Well, once you cross that line, Rush, it just opens up a whole new list.

 And when you become a victim, then you are victimized by somebody.

-So, in your example, contraception, that's that's not a choice.
+So in your example, contraception, that's not a choice.

-And and it's you you when you got pregnant, you got you were victimized by nature.
+And when you got pregnant, you were victimized by nature.

-It doesn't matter that you took the steps necessary to cause it because you don't have that kind of power, not in in the in the way the left looks at the world.
+It doesn't matter that you took the steps necessary to cause it because you don't have that kind of power, not in the way the left looks at the world.

 You're a victim of something.

-And so you when your other examples, let me tell you how that is gonna manifest itself, those things will manifest.
+And so when your other examples, let me tell you how that is going to manifest itself.

 You talk about your gym membership.

-it'd be better Spent on younger, more potentially productive people, you may be, they may be someday may be able to require you to do certain amount of exercise, may be able to limit the number of days or hours you can watch TV if you are going to get health care.
+You may be, they may, someday may be able to require you to do a certain amount of exercise, may be able to limit the number of days or hours you can watch TV if you are going to get health care.

-This is the kind of sweeping control over people's lives that Obamacare is going to end up providing to government.
+This is the kind of sweeping control over people's lives that Obamacare is going to end up providing the government.

 Now, I know the people that don't want to hear about politics, that would never happen.